flutter/website/src/_includes/docs/swift-package-manager/migrate-swift-plugin.md

       Otherwise, the plugin's example app won't build if the Swift Package Manager feature is turned off.

-      If you accidentally commit the migration's changes to your version control system, follow the steps to
+      If you accidentally commit the migration's changes to the plugin's example app, follow the steps to
       [undo the Swift Package Manager migration][removeSPM].
       :::